 - Property needs of the School District.

-The Board may, from time to time, appoint special (ad hoc) committees from its own membership for study and fact-finding.
-It shall be the responsibility of the president to appoint special committees whenever necessary.
+The Board may, from time to time, create special (ad hoc) committees from its own membership for study and fact-finding.
+It shall be the responsibility of the president to appoint the Board members to special committees whenever necessary.
 The president shall outline the duties, responsibilities, and timeline of each committee at the time of appointment.